gkdr/carbons/README.md

 Experimental XEP-0280: Message Carbons plugin for libpurple (Pidgin, Finch, etc.)

 ## Installation
+### Linux, macOS
 1. Install the dependencies (`libpurple-dev`, `libglib2.0-dev`, `libxml2-dev`)
 2. `git clone https://github.com/gkdr/carbons.git`
 3. `cd carbons`
 4. `make`
 5. A final `make install` should copy the plugin into your libpurple plugin dir.

+### Windows
+Thanks to EionRobb, you can find a compiled dll to put in your plugin folder here: https://eion.robbmob.com/xmpp-carbons/

 ## Usage
 As some servers might not support message carbons, you have to activate them individually for every account so you can see if it is possible.